Creamy Roasted Butternut Squash Soup

 - Pour soup into a blender and blend on high.

-- Transfer soup back to the pot.
+- Transfer the soup back to the pot.

 Love curry?
 You need to try my curried carrot and quinoa soup.
 It’s a family favorite.